Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Results

 \textbf{Attraction Error Analysis for \citep{Wu2023} baseline Encoder-Decoder Transformer on obj\_pp\_to\_subj\_pp split}

 (For additional methods detail see Appendix (\ref{appendix_error_analysis_for_baseline_transformer_methods}).)
-Of the obj\_pp\_to\_subj\_pp split single part errors in single verb sentences made by the \citep{Wu2023} baseline Encoder-Decoder Transformer where the agent was to the left of the verb\footnote{\begin{footnotesize}Our hypothesis is in terms of nouns with a logical form relationship to a verb or other noun, where the relationship could be agent, theme, or recipient.
-Since the obj\_pp\_to\_subj\_pp split is in terms of subject vs object prepositional modification (instead of agent, recipient, or theme), we use the subset of sentences within this split where the agent is to the left of the verb and pp-modified as it corresponds to the subject in that case. \end{footnotesize} }, across n=10 models\footnote{\begin{footnotesize}On a per model basis (n=10), the fraction of agent-left single point errors where it was the agent relationship in the logical form that was broken were: [0.985, 1.0, 1.0, 1.0, 1.0, 0.990, 1.0, 1.0, 1.0, 1.0]. \end{footnotesize} }, 765 out of 767 (99.74\%; 95\% confidence interval 99.06 to 99.97\%) were in the agent part of the logical form (the predicted position for the error).
+Of the obj\_pp\_to\_subj\_pp split single part errors in single verb sentences made by the \citep{Wu2023} baseline EncDec Transformer where the agent was to the left of the verb\footnote{\begin{footnotesize}Our hypothesis is in terms of nouns with a logical form relationship to a verb or other noun, where the relationship could be agent, theme, or recipient.
+Since the obj\_pp\_to\_subj\_pp split is in terms of subject vs object prepositional modification (instead of agent, recipient, or theme), we use the subset of sentences within this split where the agent is to the left of the verb and pp-modified as it corresponds to the subject in that case. \end{footnotesize} }, across n=10 models, 765 out of 767 (99.74\%; 95\% CI 99.06 to 99.97\%) were in the agent part of the logical form (the predicted position for the error).